 - Add the garlic and ginger and cook, stirring, for 1 more minute.

-- Add the soy sauce mixture.
-Reduce the heat to medium and stir-fry until the beef is well coated and the sauce has thickened, for about 2 minutes.Â
+- Remix the soy sauce mixture and add it to the skillet.
+Reduce the heat to medium and stir-fry until the beef is well coated and the sauce has thickened, for about 2 minutes.

 - Turn the heat off.
-Spoon the meat and the pan juices into plates or bowls.
+Spoon the meat and pan juices into plates or bowls.
 Top with the green onions and sesame seeds, drizzle with the sesame oil and serve.

 Notes